Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Holistic
 - Collaborate: My father and I collaborated in the writing of several dictionaries.
 - Consolidate: to consolidate a number of small schools
+- Disciplines: traditional disciplines such as history, literature, and philosophy
+- Demolish: The flood demolished the bridge.
+- Presence: her presence at the party.
+- Coexist
+- Compensate: A child can never compensate his mother for her efforts.
+- Comprehensive: a comprehensive history of America
+- Robust: robust faith